 Barbie and Ken threw hip parties

-on the latest shoebox furniture.
+on the latest cardboard furniture?

 Baby dolls slept quietly in pretty cradles

-as mothers drank lolly water
+as mothers drank sugared water

-in pink floral China tea sets.
+in tiny pink floral China tea sets.

 Home-made mud cakes were a delectable treat